 A robust collection of programs and articles produced by KET

 Beginning in March 2020, KET began producing content focused on the coronavirus and its effect on Kentucky.
 The collection includes:

-- As news of COVID-19 spread, KET undertook a new weekly series, Coronavirus: A Kentucky Update, to inform Kentuckians about the disease and its implications.
+- KET undertook a new series, Coronavirus: A Kentucky Update, to inform Kentuckians about the disease and its implications.

-- Coronavirus: A KET Forum shared the latest information about the coronavirus and discussed how the state and health care providers.
+- Coronavirus: A KET Forum shared the latest information and answered viewer questions.

-- KET aired the Governor’s daily COVID-19 updates, provided the feed to other media and shared spots developed to help keep the public informed of important safety measures (washing hands, social distancing) and to help encourage people through this difficult time.
+- KET aired the Governor’s daily COVID-19 updates and provided the feed to other media outlets to help keep the public informed.

 Programs and Articles

 Isabella Isaacs-Thomas of PBS NewsHour examines the dramatic decline in COVID-19 cases in May and June, recently hitting their lowest numbers since March of 2020.
 As of June 3, cases were down 94 percent from their peak, in January of this year, according to the Centers for Disease Control and Prevention.